Denis Goldberg: June 1964: Pretoria Central Prison

-Both of Goldberg's parents died whilst he was in prison.
-They had separated and his mother Annie had gone to live with Esme and the children in the UK.
-On the day before he was released, Goldberg was allowed under guard to visit his father’s grave.
+Both of Goldberg's parents died while he was in prison.
+They had separated and his mother, Annie, had gone to live with Esme and the children in the UK.
+His father, Sam, remained in South Africa so as to be able to visit Denis.
+When Sam died, Goldberg was not permitted to attend the funeral.
+On the day before he was released, Goldberg was allowed, under guard, to visit his father’s grave.

 Bram Fischer had led the legal team at the Rivonia Trial.
 In 1966 he joined Goldberg in prison after being given a life sentence for furthering the aims of communism and conspiracy to overthrow the government.
 When Fischer became very ill in 1974, Goldberg kept a detailed diary of his medical care.
 The diary was subsequently smuggled out of prison.
 After a fall, Fischer was belatedly diagnosed with terminal cancer.
 Goldberg helped care for him and managed to persuade the prison guards to let him stay with Fischer in his cell overnight.
 Non-political prisoners rarely served their full term, whereas political prisoners were required to serve every day of their sentence.
 Only shortly before his death was Fischer allowed to leave the prison, to be put under house arrest at his brother's house in Bloemfontein.
 A birthday telegram arranged by Goldberg on behalf of the prisoners was not only intercepted, but a prison officer told Goldberg that he would charge him for communicating with a prisoner without permission.

-The political prisoners were cut off from all news of the outside world, to the extent that an article about the United States Bicentennial was cut from the Reader’s Digest before the magazine was given to the prisoners.
-In 1977 Goldberg, who was studying law, along with eight fellow-prisoners, brought a case against the Minister of Prisons and Commissioner of Prisons, asking to be entitled to receive newspapers, arguing that they were treated more harshly than other prisoners and the deprivation of news of any kind was an additional punishment to loss of liberty.
+Political prisoners were cut off from all news of the outside world, to the extent that an article about the United States Bicentennial was cut from the Reader’s Digest before the magazine was given to the prisoners.
+In 1977 Goldberg, along with eight fellow-prisoners, brought a case against the Minister of Prisons and Commissioner of Prisons, asking to be entitled to receive newspapers, arguing that they were treated more harshly than other prisoners and the deprivation of news of any kind was an additional punishment to loss of liberty.
 The case was first heard in the Supreme Court of the Transvaal, with the judgement finding in favour of the State.
 The case was taken on appeal to the Supreme Court of Appeal, where it was found that while the commissioner did have sole discretion to determine how prisoners may be treated, the court may "entertain grave doubts as to the wisdom or reasonableness of the determination".
 Following the judgement Justice John Wessels, accompanied by General Jan Roux, first deputy commissioner, visited the prison.
 In the presence of Goldberg, Wessels said he was sure that Roux would see to it that they got the newspapers and magazines of their choice.
 In September 1980, Goldberg was told he could order newspapers - 16 years after being sentenced, he and some of his fellow prisoners were able to have access to news when they reached a certain grade within the prison system.